 Franke Undergraduate Fellowship for Innovative Humanities Scholarship

-The Kaplan Institute offers Franke Undergraduate Fellowships for three seniors who have devised innovative and promising humanities projects.
+The Kaplan Institute offers Franke Undergraduate Fellowships for seniors who have devised innovative and promising humanities projects.
 For this highly selective capstone experience, Franke Undergraduate Fellows have the opportunity to enhance their projects by playing a significant role in the interdisciplinary community of the Humanities Institute.
 They discuss vital issues and ideas with faculty and graduate students at weekly lunch colloquia; meet renowned scholars and artists; and present their work at the annual Future Directions Forum.

 Franke Undergraduate Fellows are expected to work on their project with a faculty supervisor from their home department who will advise their year-long senior project.
 The Fellowship also includes the Senior Humanities Seminar (HUM 398) in fall and winter quarters (.5 credit per quarter) with faculty mentoring on research design, critical analysis, and constructive critique as well as training in how to create a public talk for audiences outside their discipline.
-Franke Undergraduate Fellows receive $3,000 in funding, which they can select to receive as stipend or research funds.To apply for a Franke Undergraduate Fellowship, please visit our Undergraduate Application Instructions page for details.
+Franke Undergraduate Fellows receive $3,000 in funding, which they can elect to receive as stipend or research funds.To apply for a Franke Undergraduate Fellowship, please visit our Undergraduate Application Instructions page for details.
 Back to top